mmoershe/sigir2025-shared-task/README.md

 ollama run gemma:2b

 ```
+5. Exit the prompt in the terminal with Ctrl + D

-5. Configure Your LLM-Based Query Generator
+6. Configure Your LLM-Based Query Generator
 Open the file example_sims/users/core_LLM_based_Queries.xml.
 This file is used to define how the LLM generates queries.
 Make sure to update the following line to specify the model you want to use:
 ```xml